MicrosoftDocs/power-platform/power-platform/developer/howto/cli-create-package.md

 ms.custom: bap-template
 ---

-# Create and register a plug-in package
+# Create and register a plug-in package using PAC CLI

-In this article you will learn how to create a plug-in package, and then upload and register it on the Dataverse server.
+In this article you'll learn how to create a plug-in package, upload and register it on the Dataverse server, and perform some other package management tasks.
 You'll be using PAC CLI to create the plug-in package and the Plug-in Registration tool to upload and register the package.

 This article helps you: